Placer to Hard Rock Gold Exploration in Southern Quebec

 Operating in an Overlooked Area of Quebec

 The Beauce district is located in southern Quebec and experienced a gold rush in the late 1800s.
 Like the Klondike and Cariboo gold rushes, the initial interest in the area died off.
-Recently there have been significant discoveries made such as the Whitegold deposit in the Klondike and Cariboo gold districts that has attracted major gold companies like Goldcorp, Kinross, Barrick Gold, Newmont Mining and Osisko Gold Royalties, creating renewed interest in these area.
+Recently there have been significant discoveries made such as the Whitegold deposit in the Klondike and Cariboo gold districts that have attracted major gold companies like Goldcorp, Kinross, Barrick Gold, Newmont Mining and Osisko Gold Royalties, creating renewed interest in these areas.

 Many of the discoveries made by these companies in the Yukon were due to the efforts made to find the sources of placer gold.
 Beauce Gold is applying a placer to hard rock exploration model to find the source of the placer gold in the Beauce district.
-The company believes that they are close to finding that source which could capture the attention of the majors and spark another gold rush in the area.
+The company believes that they are close to finding that source that could capture the attention of the majors and spark another gold rush in the area.